Table of Contents

 You’ll need a few basic ingredients before making a recipe for pickled mustard seeds.
 Although the procedure is simple, the outcomes are remarkable.
 Here’s a traditional recipe for pickled mustard seeds that you can simply make at home.

-Prepare the mustard seeds: Mix equal portions of brown and yellow mustard seeds in a basin.
+Mix equal portions of brown and yellow mustard seeds in a bowl.
 The combination offers a harmony between subtle and strong tastes.

 Also, have a look at this article to Discover Top Madras Curry Powder.